Teaching assistant - review of terms and conditions

 Net Pay Calculator guidance notes

+This spreadsheet will calculate your estimated earnings for the period 1 September 2019 to 31 August 2020, which is the year immediately following compensation.
 The figures shown in this spreadsheet are estimates only.
 The actual effect on an individual's take home pay may vary for a number of reasons in accordance with your own personal circumstances, including:

 - This calculator assumes a standard tax code of 1150L.
 If your tax code is different the effect of the changes on your take home pay may be different as well